Arnold's spectral sequence

 In mathematics, Arnold's spectral sequence (also spelled Arnol'd) is a spectral sequence used in singularity theory and normal form theory as an efficient computational tool for reducing a function to canonical form near critical points.
 It was introduced by Vladimir Arnold in 1975.

 Definition

+Arnold's spectral sequence is a computational tool in singularity theory for reducing a function to its canonical or normal form near a critical point.
+Introduced by Vladimir Arnold in 1975, it analyzes the structure of singularities by using a spectral sequence built from differential forms with singularities.